Death of Rebecca Zahau: Public and media

 Zahau and Max's deaths drew intense public and media scrutiny.
 On July 14, 2011, Medicis had its sharpest one-day decline in stock price since February.
-News of the investigations received international coverage in various countries including Brazil, New Zealand, Finland, Spain, and the U.K. throughout July and August.
+News of the investigations received international coverage in various countries including New Zealand, Finland, Spain, and the U.K. throughout July and August.

 In early September, various Forbes writers, including true crime writer Cathy Scott and lawyer Victoria Pynchon, expressed doubts about the investigators' conclusions; Pynchon described the ruling as an "embarrassing public blunder."
 The Daily Beast published a column by trial lawyer Roy Black, in which he criticized "half-baked theories" about Zahau's death, in particular stating the lack of DNA evidence: "How could anyone do all this without leaving behind a scintilla of microscopic evidence?
 They would have to have been wearing a full rubber suit or some type of space suit and levitated over the scene."
 He called on the media and public to "stop calling it murder."

 On September 19, 2011, it was reported that local Coronado author Kathleen McKenna would be writing a book on the case; McKenna expressed doubts that Zahau's death was a suicide.